seanWLawrence/instacrypt/README.md

 `config: Config`

-Optional configuration object to pass into the TinyEncrypt instance
+Optional configuration object to pass into the InstaCrypt instance

 ```typescript
 interface Config {